shocquu/portfolio-v2/content/projects/chata-u-migacza.md

 hidden: false
 ---

 <i>Chata u Migacza</i> is a special place for their guests.
 Desirably located near Biała Niżna in Poland, this place has a lot to offer.
-Arrange your wedding in the harmony of nature, a business meeting, or any important for you event.
+Arrange your wedding, a business meeting, or any significant event for you — all in harmony with nature.